Fsu0413/QtCompile/content/_index.en.md

 ## Disclaimer

 These binaries built by Fsu0413 are __TOTALLY UNTESTED__.
 Use at your own risk.
-The code used is downloaded from [here](http://download.qt.io), I made no changes to the source/generated files, except for officially announced patches.
+The code used is downloaded from [here](http://download.qt.io), and patches applied on top of code are [listed here](/Miscellaneous/NotesForThisRepo#existing-patches) only for dealing with some simple and minor compile / build fixes.
 __THESE PACKAGE ARE PROVIDED "As is", I have no responsibility that you mess up your things with this binaries.__
 Thanks for The Qt Company Ltd. and the programmers of Qt for their fantastic work!!

 ## Update History

+### {{% date 2024 3 12 %}}
+Update Qt 5.15.13.
+Update Visual Studio 2022 to 17.9.2.

+Patch Qt 5.15 series to be built with newer MinGW-w64 and Android NDK versions.

 ### {{% date 2024 2 17 %}}
 Update Qt 6.6.2.